pirate/quebec-power-grid-talk/README.md

 <div align="center">
 <h1>Quebec's 735kv power lines can survive the apocalypse,<br/>but can they run TCP?!</h1>
-<b>The challenges involved in designing and maintaining one of the most resilient power grids on earth,<br/>
+<b>The challenges involved in designing and maintaining the most efficient power grid on earth,<br/>
 and some of the lessons software engineers can learn from grid operators.</b>
 <br/><br/>